 Ford applied for this card last year, and I plan on picking it up soon.

 Why don’t I have this card yet?
-Because American Express typically limits you to having five of their credit cards at any given point (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express, and The Business Gold Rewards Card from American Express OPEN).
+Because American Express typically limits you to having five of their credit cards at any given point (this excludes charge cards, like The Platinum Card® from American Express, The Business Platinum® Card from American Express, and American Express® Business Gold Card).

 At the moment I have five American Express credit cards — the Amex EveryDay® Preferred Credit Card from American Express, the Starwood Preferred Guest® Credit Card from American Express, the Starwood Preferred Guest® Business Credit Card from American Express, the Hilton Honors™ Surpass Card from American Express, and The Blue for Business® Credit Card from American Express, which Amex discontinued last year.